kigiri/hasura-ws/README.md

 // and you get `.all` for having the raw result from the client userSubscribe.all(data => console.log(data.user[0].email), { id: 1 })

-// subscriptions are live so never cached, no `.noCache` here
 ```

 ## `@hasura-ws/hooks`